bio-tools/biotoolsDocs/curators_guide.rst

 *e.g.* **"SignalP"**

-.. note:: The name has a 100 character limit and may only contain uppercase and lowercase letters, decimal digits, spaces, periods, commas, dashes, colons, plus symbols, semicolons and parentheses

 **Manually verified guidelines**

 - **1.** **SHOULD** use the name in common use, *i.e.* in the tool homepage and publication.